vmware-tanzu-experiments/vsphere-with-tanzu-proof-of-concept-samples/VCF/test_vms/README.md

 An example of this file can be seen here: https://raw.githubusercontent.com/vmware-tanzu-experiments/vsphere-with-tanzu-proof-of-concept-samples/main/VCF/test_vms/ubuntu-vm.json

-Note we can avoid hand-editing the json by using `jq`:
+Note we can avoid hand-editing the json by using `jq`<br>
-For example, we can update the user-data:
+For example, we can update the `user-data`:

 ```
 jq 'select(.Key=="user-data").Value="$(base64 -i user-data)"' ubuntu-vm.json